What Questions Should I Ask When Researching Window Companies?

 - Ask about full structural reinforcement for strength and stability

-Generally speaking, the more energy efficient and sturdy the window, the higher the cost due to the materials and technology needed to manufacture the window.
+The more energy efficient and sturdy the window, the higher its cost, due to the materials and technology needed to manufacture the window.
 However, the energy costs you will save throughout the life of your energy-efficient windows will offset the initial cost of the windows many times over.

-Solar heat gain or SHG refers to the increase in temperature in a space as a result of solar radiation.
+- What is solar heat gain?
+Solar heat gain, or SHG, refers to the increase in temperature in a space as a result of solar radiation.
 Windows with a low solar heat gain value offer increased energy efficiency and will keep your home cooler in the summer.

-Design Pressure or DP is an important value as it rates a window against wind and water loads.
+- What is design pressure?
+Design Pressure, or DP, is an important value that rates a window against wind and water loads.
 The higher the number, the stronger the window is.
 If you live in an area that is prone to high winds and heavy rain, this rating is key.

-Labels from the National Fenestration Rating Council® and ENERGY STAR® show that a window has met important performance requirements.
-These certifications are important and intended to provide unbiased facts that homeowners can use to evaluate different window products.
+Labels from the American Architectural Manufactures Association, National Fenestration Rating Council® and ENERGY STAR® indicate that a window has met important performance requirements.
+These certifications are important and are intended to provide unbiased facts that homeowners can use to evaluate different window products.

 - Ask to see certification documentation